palryalen/transform.hazards/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 You are therefore [free to](https://creativecommons.org/licenses/by-nc/4.0/)

-* Share — copy and redistribute the material in any medium or format
+* Share — copy and redistribute the material in any medium or format.

-* Adapt — remix, transform, and build upon the material
+* Adapt — remix, transform, and build upon the material.

 ## References